 - Initialize a Git repo and connect it with your GitHub repo.

 - Create the AppHarbor app from your GitHub repo.
 Whenever we commit/push our changes to our GitHub repo AppHarbor will automatically fetch the latest push and build it.
 Upon successful build it will deploy the app on its server otherwise it will keep the last successful build.
 This makes things very easy.

 - Create an ASP.Net MVC application using the Visual Studio 2015 MVC template.

 - Enable NuGet Package Restore.
 In VS2015 click Tools>Options and then select NuGet Package Manager and make sure both checkboxes are checked in this section.

-- In VS2015 right click on project and click properties, then goto Build Events tab.
+- In VS2015 right click on the project and click properties, then go to the Build Events tab.
 In the Post-build event command line text area paste the following command.